West Point Mint: Special West Point coinage

-An unusual coinage from West Point occurred in 1996, when a commemorative Roosevelt dime was produced for the 50th anniversary of the design.
+In 1996, an unusual coinage from West Point occurred, when a commemorative Roosevelt dime was produced for the 50th anniversary of the design.
 Given as an insert with the standard mint sets sold that year, over 1.457 million were produced.
 Thus, although this "W"-mint-marked dime is not particularly scarce, it was made only for collectors.

+In 2014, a reverse-proof silver Kennedy Half Dollar which was part of a commemorative set, along with the 24K gold proof Kennedy Half Dollar were produced there to commemorate the 50th anniversary of the Kennedy Half Dollar design, again with the "W" mint mark.

 In 2015 another "W"-mint-marked dime was issued along with a 2015-W dollar, these as part of a three-coin set to commemorate the March of Dimes.
 Only 75,000 sets were produced.

-In 2014, a reverse-proof silver Kennedy Half Dollar which was part of a commemorative set, along with the 24K gold proof Kennedy Half Dollar were produced there to commemorate the 50th anniversary of the Kennedy Half Dollar design, again with the "W" mint mark.

 In 2015, the West Point Mint struck Sacagawea Dollars for the first time.
 Released as part of a special “Native American Coin and Currency Set”, only 90,000 were produced.

-The first cents to display the "W" mint mark were produced for collectors in 2019.
+In 2019, the first cents to display the "W" mint mark were produced for collectors.
 These West Point Lincoln cents were added to traditional mint and proof sets and were minted in three different finishes.
-An uncirculated 2019-W cent was included with the uncirculated set, a proof 2019-W cent was included with the proof set, and a reverse-proof 2019-W cent was included with the silver proof set.
-There are no mintage limits for these sets and individual buyers are not limited in the quantities they are allowed to order.
+An uncirculated 2019-W cent was included with the uncirculated set.
+A proof 2019-W cent was included with the proof set.
+A reverse-proof 2019-W cent was included with the silver proof set.
+There are no mintage limits for these sets, and individual buyers are not limited in the quantities they are allowed to order.

-On April 2, 2019 the United States Mint announced that 10 million quarters would be placed into circulation containing the "W" mint mark in an effort to promote the hobby of coin collecting.
+In April 2019, the United States Mint announced that 10 million quarters would be placed into circulation containing the "W" mint mark, in an effort to promote the hobby of coin collecting.
 Although quarters had been produced at the West Point Mint before, none of them included the "W" mint mark.
-These quarters are a part of the "America the Beautiful" quarters program; 2 million of each of the five national park quarters released in 2019 were scheduled to contain the "W" mint mark.
-This was continued in 2020, with the 2020 coins including a special "V 75" privy mark commemorating the 75th anniversary of the end of World War II.
+These quarters are a part of the "America the Beautiful" quarters program.
+2 million of each of the five national park quarters released in 2019 were scheduled to contain the "W" mint mark.
+This was continued in 2020, with the 2020 coins including a special "V 75" privy mark, commemorating the 75th anniversary of the end of World War II.

-On January 10, 2020, the United States Mint announced that each of the three annual sets released in 2020 would include a "W"-mint-marked Jefferson nickel, just as was done with the Lincoln Cents the previous year.
+In January 2020, the United States Mint announced that each of the three annual sets released in 2020 would include a "W"-mint-marked Jefferson nickel, just as was done with the Lincoln Cents the previous year.
 A proof nickel was included with the clad proof set and a reverse-proof nickel with the silver proof set.
-Originally the uncirculated coin set was to contain a 2020-W uncirculated nickel, but this plan was scrapped due to the ongoing coin shortage caused by the coronavirus pandemic.
+Originally the uncirculated coin set was to contain a 2020-W uncirculated nickel.
+This plan was scrapped due to the coin shortage caused by the coronavirus pandemic.